crew-sherlock/Experiment1/docs/README.md

 The AI Generation Accelerator (AIGA) will comprise a collection of artefacts, processes, and tools, each with a specific scope and purpose.

 ![AI Generation Accelerator (AIGA)](./assets/AIGA.svg)

+## Resources

+More information on AIGA can be found in the [AIGA Overview](../README.md).

+If you are looking to get started with a new Generative AI project, you should consider using the AIGA Starter - check out the [Getting started with AIGA](./setup-guide.md) guide.

+If you are a developer looking to contribute to the AIGA project, check out the [Developer Guide](./developer-guide.md) guide.